This document was last modified on February 18, 2021.

 8. Dispute Resolution Policy

 Please refer to ICANN’s Uniform Domain-Name Dispute-Resolution Policy (UDRP) for the official policies with respect to a complaint about the registration or phrasing of a domain name that may be infringing trademarks.
 In the case of .CA domains, please refer to CIRA’s CDRP Process.
-As a domain registrar, Web Hosting Canada cannot directly intervene or pass judgement in domain disputes.
+As a domain registrar, Web Hosting Canada cannot and will not directly intervene or pass judgement in domain disputes.

 9. Registry-Specific Registration Policies